 Using the tips below, maintaining a ketogenic lifestyle while dining out can be stress-free.

 Blood Lipids on a Ketogenic Diet: Lack of proper education has incorrectly held a high-fat diet responsible for an increase in blood lipids.
 Decades of research, combined with efforts to shift the paradigm, are now revealing that increased dietary fat consumption does not directly result in increased blood lipids.
 It is actually carbohydrate consumption that tends to increase total cholesterol with noticeable decreases in the HDL “good” cholesterol.
-Also, often times researchers use a “high-fat diet” interchangeably with a “Western diet;” many confuse the term “high-fat diet” in the research with a KD.
-A “high-fat diet” in the research indicates a diet with both high-fats and high-carbs, which is associated with increased blood lipids, whereas a KD is not.
+Often, researchers use a “high-fat diet” interchangeably with a “Western diet;” many confuse the term “high-fat diet” in the research with a ketogenic diet.
+A “high-fat diet” in the research indicates a diet with both high-fats and high-carbs, which is associated with increased blood lipids, whereas a ketogenic diet is not.

 For example, here are a couple studies that have looked at this directly:

 Keto for Diabetes: The ketogenic diet can be an extremely effective therapeutic treatment for diabetes.
 Since type 2 diabetes is hallmarked by insulin resistance, a ketogenic diet may improve insulin-resistance, associated pathological state via the following:

-For example, here are a few studies that have seen improvements regarding insulin sensitivity with a ketogenic diet:
+Here are a few studies that have seen improvements regarding insulin sensitivity with a ketogenic diet: